ChinaNetCloud/nc-backup-py/docs/CONFIGURATION.md

 #### gpg-agent --daemon on python 2.6

 If you see this error below:

-`"can’t connect to `/home/user/.gnupg/S.gpg-agent’: No such file or directory"`
+`can not connect to /home/user/.gnupg/S.gpg-agent: No such file or directory`

 Then launch gpg agent daemon: